____________________

 For an introduction to early Christian doctrine, there are a number of good choices, see for example J N D Kelly.

 For how the Gospels developed and evolved, it is hard to come by good introductions to modern philological understandings.
-Bart Ehrman’s Misquoting Jesus gives a insight into the scholarship.
+Bart Ehrman’s Misquoting Jesus gives a popular insight into the scholarship.
 Also helpful, brief (and less controversial!) is Marvin Meyer’s introduction to the Gospel of St Thomas.

 For the development of the Christian Canon see Barton’s A History of the Bible.
 For collections of non-canonical Christian and (contemporaneous Jewish) writings, see The Other Bible, The Other Gospels or A New Eusebius.